ClaudiaLie/MS_3_CookBook_Website/README.md

 #### **Scope**

-In order to reach a well functioning C.R.U.D. , it is important to have a good communication betweek the MongoDB Atlas cloud database and the website, but it has to be easy also for the user to understand how to access to the C.R.U.D. interactions.
+In order to reach a well functioning C.R.U.D. , it is important to have a good communication between the MongoDB Atlas cloud database and the website, but it has to be easy also for the user to understand how to access to the C.R.U.D. interactions.

 #### **Structure**